 In adults, symptoms will remain the same or worsen over the years.
 To be sure, it is recommended to have your dentist assess your bite.

-The goal of orthodontic treatment for malocclusion is to reposition the teeth into a proper bite while maintaining or improving your appearance.
+The orthodontic treatment goal for malocclusion is to reposition the teeth into a proper bite while maintaining or improving your appearance.
 The most common way this is done is through braces.
 At our Whitby, Ajax and Pickering locations, we offer conventional braces, as well as other orthodontic appliances.

 During the childhood or teen years, your orthodontist will take advantage of your child’s growth spurts to guide permanent teeth into place and guide the jaw’s growth.
 For adults, in addition to the use of appliances such as braces, adjustments may be made by grinding tooth tips or providing space maintainers to counteract the effects of premature tooth loss.
 In some cases, orthodontic treatment can be avoided by using dental crowns or veneers.
 In severe cases, surgery may be the only viable treatment.
 Orthognathic surgery is performed for severe jaw-related problems once the jaw has stopped growing.